Skip banner and navigation tools.

 Bin length (s)

-The duration of each bin.
+The duration of the bins.
 Can be different for WT and PC mode.

 Hardness ratio bin length